Configure GCP Developer Connect Account Connectors

 Beyond these examples

-These snippets focus on specific account connector features: OAuth provider configuration and scope-based authorization.
-They’re intentionally minimal rather than full integration solutions.
+These snippets focus on specific account connector features: OAuth provider configuration and GitHub and GitLab integration.
+They’re intentionally minimal rather than full developer workflow solutions.

-The examples assume pre-existing infrastructure such as a GCP project with Developer Connect API enabled.
-They focus on connector configuration rather than OAuth credential setup or downstream service integration.
+The examples assume pre-existing infrastructure such as a GCP project with Developer Connect API enabled and a GitHub or GitLab account with repository access.
+They focus on configuring the OAuth connection rather than provisioning the surrounding services.

 To keep things focused, common connector patterns are omitted, including: